Asian shares fall on growth, euro zone debt worries

-TOKYO Asian shares fell for a third straight day on Wednesday as investors reduced their risk exposure due to uncertainty over global growth prospects and resurfacing worries about debt restructuring in struggling euro zone economies.
+TOKYO Asian shares fell for a third straight day on Wednesday as investors continued to cut back their risk exposure given uncertainty over global growth prospects and resurfacing worries about debt restructuring in struggling euro zone economies.

-MSCI's broadest index of Asia Pacific shares outside Japan fell 0.8 percent to a 10-week low while Japan's Nikkei average dropped 1.6 percent to its lowest level in nearly two months, before ending down 0.8 percent.
+After a sharp drop in global equities overnight, MSCI's broadest index of Asia Pacific shares outside Japan fell 0.8 percent to a 10-week low while Japan's Nikkei average dropped as much as 1.5 percent to its lowest level in nearly two months.

-European shares were likely to extend Tuesday's sharp losses that sent them to a 10-week low, with financial spreadbetters expecting Britain's FTSE 100 to open as much as 0.4 percent lower, while Germany's DAX futures were down 0.5 percent and France's CAC-40 futures lost 0.6 percent.
+European shares hit a 10-week low on the first trading day after the four-day Easter holiday on Tuesday, and Wall Street's benchmark Standard & Poor's 500 Index .SPX followed through with a 1.71 percent slide, its worst day in four months.

-Worries about tepid global demand growth in the world's two largest economies hammered industrial commodities, with Shanghai copper plunging more than 2 percent to three-month lows on Wednesday, tracking sharp losses in London in the prior session.
+Worries about tepid global demand growth in the world's two largest economies hammered industrial commodities, with Shanghai copper plunging over 2 percent to three-month lows on Wednesday, tracking sharp losses in London in the prior session.

-"The broader markets, including oil, are on risk-off mode at this point because of the series of negative numbers we have seen recently," said Natalie Robertson, an analyst at ANZ.

 "For China, the trade data is a big indicator that business is as usual", pointing to a soft landing, Foster said.
 He added that bank lending data due later this week would likely confirm an underlying trend of the financial sector supporting the overall economy.